ATOS-VIRTUAL-CARE/vcs-realtime-sdk-ios-demo/README.md

     static let serverPassword = ""
 }
 ```
 It is also possible to enter these values from the demo app's settings screen.
+Include the http or https prefix when specifying the application server either in the RealtimeSDKSettings.swift file or on the settings screen.

 ### Build and Run